keishon104/Charlotte-Naming-Service-/README.md

 3. Start coding!

 ### What is the `.vscode` Folder?

 If you use VSCode to build your app, we included a list of suggested extensions that will help you build this project!
 Once you open this project in VSCode, you will see a popup asking if you want to download the recommended extensions :).

-### **Questions?**
-Have some questions make sure you head over to your [buildspace Dashboard](https://app.buildspace.so/) and link your Discord account so you can get access to helpful channels teaching assistants, and your instructor!